Natural Sleep Remedies: Studies Confirm Calcium and Magnesium Effective

 Insomnia is defined as “An inability to fall asleep or remain asleep long enough to feel rested, especially when the problem continues over time.”
-In an effort to combat this, as many as 25 percent of the people in the United States use medications to help them sleep.
+In an effort to combat this, as many as 25 percent of the people in the United States try medications to help them sleep.

 James F. Balch, M.D., author of Prescription for Nutritional Healing, writes: “A lack of the nutrients calcium and magnesium will cause you to wake up after a few hours and not be able to return to sleep.”

 Calcium is directly related to our cycles of sleep.
-In one study, published in the European Neurology Journal, researchers found that calcium levels in the body are higher during some of the deepest levels of sleep, such as the rapid eye movement (REM) phase.
+In one study published in the European Neurology Journal, researchers found that calcium levels in the body are higher during some of the deepest levels of sleep, such as the rapid eye movement (REM) phase.

-William Sears, M.D. writes: “Calcium helps the brain use the amino acid tryptophan to manufacture the sleep-inducing substance melatonin.
+William Sears, M.D. writes that: “Calcium helps the brain use the amino acid tryptophan to manufacture the sleep-inducing substance melatonin.
 This explains why dairy products, which contain both tryptophan and calcium, are one of the top sleep-inducing foods.”

-Jobee Knight, a nutritional researcher and founder of Nutrition Breakthroughs in Glendale California, is someone who fought her own battle against sleeplessness and insomnia.
-She decided to put her background to use by searching out effective natural insomnia remedies for relaxation and deeper sleep.
+Jobee Knight, a nutritional researcher and founder of Nutrition Breakthroughs in Los Angeles, California, is someone who fought her own battle against sleeplessness and insomnia.
+She decided to put her background to use by searching out effective natural remedies for relaxation and deeper sleep.

 Richard P. of Parkville, Maryland says: “The Sleep Minerals are making quite a difference.
 I was regularly waking up at around 3:00 a.m. and couldn’t go back to sleep.
 Now I wake up once to go to the bathroom, but the great thing is, I then fall back asleep and sleep several more hours.”

 Valerie H. of Santa Clarita, California says: “I had such bad menopause insomnia, it took me hours to fall asleep even though I was extremely tired.
-After a week of taking the Sleep Minerals it started to work really well.
+After a week of taking the Sleep Minerals, it started to work really well.
 I fall asleep now within 20 minutes.”

-For more information, visit the Sleep Minerals II page.
+For more information visit the Sleep Minerals II page on Amazon.